 Until recently home insurance in Nicaragua was written on a named peril basis.
 In other words, the insurance policies covered claims from events listed or named in the policy.

-Now, however, most home insurance in Nicaragua or condo policies are issued on an “All Risk Basis” and cover claims from hazards not specifically excluded in the policy.
+Now, however, some home insurance in Nicaragua or condo policies are issued on an “All Risk Basis” and cover claims from hazards not explicitly excluded in the policy.

-Subject to deductibles and coinsurance, all Nicaraguan insurance policies cover damages from the following main areas:
+Subject to deductibles and coinsurance, all Nicaraguan insurance policies cover damages from the following:

 - Fire, lightning, explosion